quicwg/base-drafts/draft-ietf-quic-qpack.md

 A dynamic table entry cannot be evicted immediately after insertion, even if it has never been referenced.
-Once the insertion of a dynamic table entry has been acknowledged and there are no outstanding references to the entry in unacknowledged field blocks, the entry becomes evictable.
+Once the insertion of a dynamic table entry has been acknowledged and there are no outstanding references to the entry in unacknowledged representations, the entry becomes evictable.
 Note that references on the encoder stream never preclude the eviction of an entry, because those references are guaranteed to be processed before the instruction evicting the entry.